NVIDIA/spark-rapids/docs/FAQ.md

 ### What CUDA versions are supported?

 CUDA 10.1 and 10.2 are currently supported, but you need to download the cudf jar that corresponds to the version you are using.
+Please look [here][version/stable-release.md] for download links for the stable release.

 ### What parts of Apache Spark are accelerated?

-Currently, A limited set of SQL and DataFrame operations are supported, please see the [configs](configs.md) for a more complete list of what is supported.
-Some of structured streaming is likely to be accelerated, but we have not been an area of focus right now.
+Currently a limited set of SQL and DataFrame operations are supported, please see the [configs](configs.md) for a more complete list of what is supported.
+Some of structured streaming is likely to be accelerated, but it has not been an area of focus right now.
 Other areas like MLLib, GraphX or RDDs are not accelerated.

 ### What is the road-map like?

-Please take a look at the github repository https://github.com/nvidia/spark-rapids The have issue tracking there along with planning for sprints and releases.
+Please look at the github repository https://github.com/nvidia/spark-rapids It contains issue tracking and planning for sprints and releases.

 ### How much faster will my query run?